The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part II: Moist Cases -- The Two Waterworlds: Results

-The day side surface temperature is, on the other hand, relatively similar in all models.
+The day side surface temperature is, on the other hand, relatively similar in all models (Fig.~\ref{fig:hab1_t_sfc_map}).
 This is perhaps unsurprising given that the day side is under a constant forcing from the stellar radiation flux, whilst the night-side temperature is susceptible to the changes in global circulation and inter-model differences in sub-grid parameterizations.
-The day-side surface temperature ranges from \SI{261}{\K} in the UM to \SI{268}{\K} in ExoCAM, the latter being the warmest simulation overall (Fig.~\ref{fig:hab1_tseries}b).
+The day-side mean surface temperature ranges from \SI{261}{\K} in the UM to \SI{268}{\K} in ExoCAM, the latter being the warmest simulation overall (Fig.~\ref{fig:hab1_tseries}b).
 ExoCAM-simulated climate is in fact the warmest at almost every height at the substellar point (Fig.~\ref{fig:hab1_substellar}a) and in the troposphere on average (Fig.~\ref{fig:hab1_mm_prof}a).
 As Fig.~\ref{fig:hab1_substellar}a shows, LMD-G appears to have an even warmer boundary layer at the substellar point than that in ExoCAM and thus a steep lapse rate of about \SI{\approx 8}{\K\per\km} below \SI{750}{\hecto\pascal}.
 The steepest lapse rate, exceeding \SI{\approx 25}{\K\per\km} at the substellar point is produced by the UM, whose boundary layer parameterization is based on a non-local closure and is able to maintain this temperature gradient very close to the surface.
+Additionally, the UM is the only THAI GCM that has a non-hydrostatic dynamical core \citep{Turbet21_THAI}, which allows for explicit convection and is another potential reason for the steep lapse rate in this model.
 Above the surface layer, all four models have a relatively similar profile of temperature, with the lapse rate fluctuating close to the moist adiabatic lapse rate --- between \SI{7}{\K\per\km} and \SI{4}{\K\per\km} --- throughout most of the troposphere (Fig.~\ref{fig:hab1_substellar}b).